We know, messing with tradition can be dangerous – especially when it involves relatives.

 If your recipe calls for white rice, substitute brown rice, quinoa or a combination of the two.
 Here’s why:

-- One cup of cooked white rice has 267 calories and almost 59 grams of carbohydrates, but no dietary fiber.
+- One cup of cooked white rice has 206 calories, about 45 grams of carbohydrates but no dietary fiber.

 - One cup of cooked brown rice has 218 calories, about 46 grams of carbs and 3.5 grams of fiber.

 - One cup of cooked quinoa has 222 calories, 39 grams of carbs, 5.2 grams of fiber and almost double the protein (8.1 grams) of either white or brown rice.